Kinbloom/Titanic-Survival-Analysis/README.md

-# Week-9-Indepndent-Project
+# Week-9-Independent-Project

 During this week’s Independent project, you will get the test your understanding of the following methodologies to solving business problems.
-- Apply supervised learning algorithms such as:
+Apply supervised learning algorithms such as:
-      - Regression
-      - Decision trees
+- Decision trees; Random Forests
 - K-Nearest Neighbors
 - Support Vector Machines
 - Naive Bayes
-      - Random forests

-*Experimental Procedure*
+**Experimental Procedure**

 Download the two datasets from the given links: